2012 Woodstock Film Festival Maverick Awards

 This glimpse at his career, spanning four decades, clearly illuminates what makes Demme the Woodstock Film Festival 2012 choice for the Maverick Award.
 He courageously tackles challenging and controversial subjects; and in doing so, whether he is portraying Anthony Hopkins as the terrifying Hannibal Lecter or Tom Hanks as an early victim of AIDS, his characters emerge with unusual depth and humanity.
 What's more, his stories are not only thoughtful, they are as equally absorbing and entertaining.
 Read entire release here...

-Received a handcrafted trophy designed by Steve Heller
+Received a handcrafted trophy designed by Steve Heller.

-2012 MEERA GANDHI GIVING BACK AWARD RECIPIENT
+MEERA GANDHI GIVING BACK AWARD

 The Woodstock Film Festival is proud to announce the recipient of the 2nd Annual Meera Gandhi Giving Back Award as Tim Blake Nelson.